jsbaan/jsbaan.github.io/_posts/2025-10-17-can-coding-agents-help-write-scientific-code-responsibly.md

 In this sense, tests can also give a false sense of security.

 # Vibe coding non-crucial tools
 My strategy so far is very hands-on, which I think is (at least for now) important for core research code.
 I wouldn’t feel comfortable using Claude to write core research code in a codebase that I’m not familiar with, or to create everything at once without breaking it up in smaller tasks that I carefully describe and review.
+Besides, research is iterative anyway and you often end up with something different than you set out to do initially, which makes it hard to specify everything perfectly in the beginning.

 I used a different strategy to build a web interface in pure html/css/js to visualise individual records from a dataset with model generations, evaluation metrics, uncertainty metrics, and search and filtering to navigate.
 I let Claude build and maintain the entire tool through prompting alone - I guess I’d call this vibe coding - without looking at or changing single line of code.
 It worked remarkably well.